Planning a wedding soon? Whether you’re the bride or someone who is likely to be paying for the wedding, we’ve got some ways to save on wedding costs!

 Wedding season is approaching which means wedding planning is in full swing!
 Every bride-to-be knows how quickly costs can add up and we’ve rounded up some money saving ideas from real women (who also happen to be Splendry contributors!) who saved big on their wedding day!
-Snag one or two of these ideas to get more from your wedding budget!
+Snag one or two of these ideas (or use them all!) to get more from your wedding budget!

 Dara – One of the ways we saved money on our wedding was buying all of our flowers (roses) at Sam’s Club.
 We were lucky enough to have florists in the family who knew how to put bouquets and boutonnieres together.